stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 Date: 26th March 2023

-<b><span style="color:red">Important: ASPLOS requires attendees to specify their intention to attend the tutorial while registering for the conference. </span></b>.
+#### :heavy_exclamation_mark: Important: ASPLOS requires attendees to specify their intention to attend the tutorial while registering for the conference.

 ## ORGANIZERS